KunalSachdev2005/Data_Science_Intern_at_Info_Origin/README.md

    - Highest Accuracy - **96.4%**

 2. **Fine-tuning LLMs for Sentiment Analysis on SST-5**
-   - Fine-tuned various language models like DeBERTa, RoBERTa, ERNIE, DistilBERT, BERT, and GPT-2 for sentiment analysis on the SST-5 dataset.
+   - Fine-tuned various language models like **DeBERTa, RoBERTa, ERNIE, DistilBERT, BERT, and GPT-2** for sentiment analysis on the SST-5 dataset.
-   - Loaded the SST-5 dataset using the datasets library.
+   - Loaded the SST-5 dataset using the **datasets library**.
    - Tokenized all the examples in the dataset using corresponding tokenizer for the model.
-   -
+   - Implemented Bayesian Optimization with **scikit-optimize**.
+   - Due to computational resource limitations, I could only fully run optimization for DistilBERT and ERNIE.
+   - Achieved the highest accuracy of **52.71%** with the optimized ERNIE model (highest-to-date: 59.8%)